patrickb314/CS587-hraftd/README.md

 To carry out the assignment, I recommend the following step:

 ### Setup
-  1. Install go tools on the computer on which you work; again, you'll need at least version 1.9 for hashicorp Raft to work properly.
+  1. Install go tools on the computer on which you work; again, you'll need at least version 1.13 for hashicorp Raft and goreman to work properly.
 Note that "Golang" is generally the right search term to search for information related to the language.
 On my macintosh, I use MacPorts to install golang.
 On Linux machines, "apt-cache search golang" or "yum search golang" will find Go tools, depending on if you're running an Ubuntu or Red Hat linux variant, respectively.
+Directions for accessing a new version of Go on the CS departmental machines are in a section further below.
   2. Learn some of the basics of the Go programming langauge.
 The language is generally C-like, though with a different variable declaration syntax and some changes that make it both safer and cleaner.
 That said, the changes take some getting used to.
 There's no shortage of information on it, and much you'll learn as you simply work on the project.
   3. Install a few different go packages you need to be able to build the provided source code and run it.
 Assuming the golang toolchain is installed on your computer (you'll need at least Go version 1.9), you can do so by running the following commands to download the packages you need into your $GOPATH directory (generally ~/go/).
 ```bash